zio/zio-quill/README.md

 // i.e. same as the previous behavior
 ```

-Due to the aforementioned change, `case.. if` conditionals will now work correctly when used together with `map` and `getOrElse`.
+In all other situations, since Quill strictly checks nullable values, and `case.. if` conditionals will work correctly in all Optional constructs.
-However, since technically this changes functionality, the following compile-time warning message has been introduced:
+However, since they may introduce behavior changes in your codebase, the following warning has been introduced:

 > Conditionals inside of Option.[map | flatMap | exists | forall] will create a `CASE` statement in order to properly null-check the sub-query (...)